What is phishing?

-The typical signs of a phishing email are:
+Typical signs of a phishing email include:

-Be vigilant.
-If you see a suspicious email, follow these tips to check and report them:
+Be vigilant!
+If you see a suspicious email, follow these tips to check and report them

 Check the email address in the ‘From’ header – if it looks suspicious, don’t open the email.